Yousuf-Hamoda/Projects/README.md

 # HTML & CSS

 - Travello - This is a project I have made in order to develop and increase my Front-End skills.
-Although the design isn't made by me (It is a design found on Figma), all of the CSS and HTML is.
+Although the design isn't made by me (It is a design found on Figma), all of the CSS and HTML is my own.

 # JavaScript